What is the Honors Program?

 The Honors Program is a four-year program that provides an especially rich and challenging set of academic offerings to talented and highly motivated students in the College of Literature, Science, and the Arts.
 Through Honors courses, research with faculty, and a vigorous intellectual community, this highly-ranked academic program enables students to identify their intellectual interests and to pursue them deeply.

 Mission Statement: The LSA Honors Program fosters the intellectual, personal, and professional growth of students who demonstrate curiosity, integrity, and excellence, and who seek a rigorous and well-rounded undergraduate experience.
 The Honors experience provides stimulating coursework that represents the entire breadth of the College of Literature, Science, and the Arts.
 We strive to inspire students through personal advising relationships, and promote the individual development of our students by supporting research, travel, and civic endeavors.
-We aim to build a community of Honors students, staff and faculty united in the pursuit of excellence.
+We value diversity and endeavor to cultivate an inclusive and respectful community of Honors students, staff and faculty united in the pursuit of excellence.

 Through the Honors Program's wide range of curriculum, student will experience challenging courses in almost every department, with majors in every field in LSA.
 During their first two years, students will participate in an Honors Core course from the areas of Natural Science (NS), Social Science (SS), and the Humanities (H).
 In addition, the Course Guide reflects Honors courses in a wide variety of departments and Honors Student Study Groups.
 We offer seminars, courses, and direct involvement with faculty from the start of students' lives at Michigan.
 (See more regarding Honors Curriculum here.)